 - 1. Planned changes: You must give written notice to DEQ as soon as possible, but no later than 30 days, of any planned physical alterations or additions to the permitted facility.
-Notice is required only when: - a.
-The alteration or addition to a permitted facility may meet one of the criteria for determining whether a facility is a new source in 40 CFR § 122.29(b); or - b.
-The alteration or addition could significantly change the nature or increase the quantity of pollutants discharged.
-This notification applies to pollutants which are subject neither to effluent limitations in the permit, nor to notification requirements under 40 CFR § 122.42(a)(1). - 2.
+Notice is required only when the alteration or addition: - May meet one of the criteria for determining whether a facility is a new source in 40 C.F.R. § 122.29(b); or - b.
+Could significantly change the nature or increase the quantity of pollutants discharged.
+This notification applies to pollutants which are subject neither to effluent limitations in the permit, nor to notification requirements under 40 C.F.R. § 122.42(a)(1). - 2.
 Anticipated noncompliance: You must give advance notice to DEQ of any planned changes in the permitted facility or activity which may result in noncompliance with permit requirements. - 3.
 Transfers: This permit is not transferable to any person.
-Where a facility wants to change ownership or the name of the permittee, the original permittee (the first owner or operators) must submit an NOT pursuant to Part 1.13.
-The new owner or operator must submit an NOI in accordance with Part 2 along with a copy of the NOT from the previous owner/operator. - 4.
-Monitoring reports: Monitoring results must be reported at the intervals specified elsewhere in this Permit. - a.
-Pursuant to Part 7, all monitoring data collected must be submitted electronically to DEQ using eDMR tools available on the DEQ's website. - b.
-If you monitor any pollutant more frequently than required by the permit using test procedures approved under 40 CFR Part 136 or as specified in the permit, the results of this monitoring must be included in the calculation and reporting of the data submitted in the DMR. - c.
+Where a facility wants to change ownership or the name of the permittee, the original permittee (the first owner or operators) must submit an NOT pursuant to Part 1.15.
+The new owner or operator must submit an NOI in accordance with Part 1.10.2 along with a copy of the NOT from the previous owner/operator. - 4.
+Monitoring reports: Monitoring results must be reported at the intervals specified elsewhere in this permit. - a.
+Pursuant to Part 4, all monitoring data listed in Part 4.2, except Part 4.2.1 and Part 4.2.3, collected must be submitted electronically to DEQ using eDMR tools available on the DEQ's website. - b.
+If you monitor any pollutant more frequently than required by the permit using test procedures approved under 40 C.F.R.
+Part 136 or as specified in the permit, the results of this monitoring must be included in the calculation and reporting of the data submitted in the eDMR. - c.
 Calculations for all limitations which require averaging of measurements must use an arithmetic mean.
-For averaging purposes, use a value of zero for any individual sample parameter, which is determined to be less than the method detection limit.
-For sample values that fall between the method detection level and the minimum quantitation limit (MQL) (i.e., a confirmed detection but below the level that can be reliably quantified), use a value of zero for DMR calculation and report the detection level in the appropriate location of the eDMR tool. - 5.
-Compliance schedules: Reports of compliance or noncompliance with, or any progress reports on, interim and final requirements contained in any compliance schedule of this Permit must be submitted no later than 14 days following each schedule date. - 6.
+For averaging purposes, use a value of zero for any individual sample value which is determined to be less than the method detection limit (MDL).
+For sample values that fall between the MDL and the minimum quantifiable level (MQL) (i.e., a confirmed detection but below the level that can be reliably quantified), use a value of zero for DMR calculation and report the detection level in the appropriate location of the eDMR tool. - 5.
+Compliance schedules: Reports of compliance or noncompliance with, or any progress reports on, interim and final requirements contained in any compliance schedule of this permit must be submitted no later than 14 days after each schedule date. - 6.
 Other noncompliance: You must report all instances of noncompliance at the time monitoring reports are submitted. - 7.
-Other information: Where you become aware that you failed to submit any relevant facts in your NOI, or submitted incorrect information in your NOI or in any report to the Permitting Authority, you must promptly submit such facts or information to DEQ.
+Other information: Where you become aware that you failed to submit any relevant facts in your NOI, or submitted incorrect information in your NOI or in any report to the permitting authority, you must promptly submit such facts or information to DEQ.

-9.10.3 Record Retention
+8.10.3 Record Retention

-You must retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit, and records of all data used to complete the application for this permit, for a period of at least 3 years from the date the permit expires or the date the permittee's authorization is terminated.
+You must retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit, and records of all data used to complete the application for this permit, for a period of at least three years from the date the permit expires or the date the permittee's authorization is terminated.
 This period may be extended by the request of DEQ at any time.

-9.11 Oil and Hazardous Substance Liability
+8.11 Oil and Hazardous Substance Liability